Western Avenue (Washington, D.C.): History

-By 1915, however, some extensions of Western Avenue had occurred.
+By 1915, some extensions of Western Avenue had occurred.
 The United States Geological Survey reported that Western Avenue now extended from Davenport Street NW to River Road NW, from 41st Street NW to Rittenhouse Street NW, and from Broad Branch Road NW to Pinehurst Circle NW.
 Thus, only about 45 percent of the future avenue had been created.
 By 1918, portions of Western Avenue near Rock Creek Park were at least planned if not completed.
 A survey of the area in 1918 shows the block between Oregon Avenue NW and 31st Street NW, with an extension moving southwest.

 As more development occurred in the area, more segments of Western Avenue were finished.
 In May 1924, the Corps of Engineers announced that property owners along 75 percent of the Western Avenue route had willingly sold land for the street.
 The government had been forced to seek condemnation proceedings against the remaining landlords.
 Two months later, the city purchased the tract bounded by 41st Street NW, Livingston Street NW, and Western Avenue NW for a city park (now Chevy Chase Recreation Center).
 By December 1924, Western Avenue between Westmoreland Circle and 41st Street NW had been completely cleared and graded, and was due to be paved.
 Portions of the avenue had still not been purchased from private landowners by September 1925, however, and the city government asked Congress for legislation that would provide a faster way to condemn land for the street.

 The city continued to maintain and even upgrade those portions of Western Avenue which were complete, however.
 Although the avenue between Tennyson Street NW and Pinehurst Circle was still a dirt road, the city regraded it in December 1925 to keep it in good shape.
 The avenue from Tennyson Street NW to 43rd Street NW was graded in August 1926, and the Corps paved the two blocks of Western Avenue between 41st Street NW and Chevy Chase Circle in February 1929.
 The city was also pursued major improvements to the avenue.
 In 1925, the city asked that a "monumental treatment" of the junction of Eastern and Western Avenues be approved.
 The United States Commission of Fine Arts, which had statutory authority to review such designs, gave its approval to the idea in March 1926.
 No such junction was ever created, however.

 By 1929, Western Avenue existed as an all-weather road from Westmoreland Circle to Pinehurst Circle.
 The following year, the National Capital Planning Commission approved the construction of a traffic circle at Friendships Heights to allow a more pleasing mix of traffic where Western Avenue, Military Road NW, and Wisconsin Avenue NW came together.
 By 1931, the final portions of Western Avenue had still not yet been completed, but Montgomery County citizens were pressing for it.